 and into the concert halls, procuring staunch followers and violent

-1858 Liszt resigns his post as Kapellmeister based upon attacks from
+1858, Liszt resigns his post as Kapellmeister due to the harsh attacks from

 Brahms publish their Manifesto against Liszt and the modern

 composers in an unsuccessful effort to thwart new forms.
-But the old
+As time would tell, their old

 classic traditions would eventually fade to the progress forged by